jeffmur/fhel/include/README.md

 * `backend_t`: An enumeration class representing different Fully Homomorphic Encryption libraries.

 * `scheme_t`: An enumeration class representing different encryption schemes, including BFV, BGV, and CKKS.

-* `KeyPair`: A class representing a pair of public and secret keys used for encryption and decryption.